Español

 A total of 82% of patients were satisfied or somewhat satisfied following surgery.

-Finally, across all surgical outcome studies 99% of patients reported improvement following surgery and 99% of patients returned to strenuous activity and sports following surgery.
+Finally, across all surgical outcome studies 99% of patients reported improvement following surgery.
+Moreover, 99% of patients returned to strenuous activity and sports following surgery.